quantsingularity/QuantumBallot/documentation/developer_guide/README.md

 ### Repository Structure

-The Chainocracy repository is organized into the following main directories:
+The QuantumBallot repository is organized into the following main directories:

 ```
-chainocracy/
+QuantumBallot/
 ├── backend-api/        # Backend API server
 ├── web-frontend/       # Web application for committee members
 ├── mobile-frontend/    # Mobile application for voters